danilo90lan/T1A3-School_manager-Terminal_application/README.md

 #### Static Method - not_empty_value(prompt)
 - Purpose: Ensures user inputs are not empty.
-- unctionality: Static method used within other methods to prompt users for non-empty inputs repeatedly until a valid input is received.
+- Functionality: Static method used within other methods to keep prompting users for non-empty inputs until a valid input is received.

 #### Instance Methods
 #### print_info(self)